nikete/nikete.github.io/_posts/2021-03-18-Choice_Protocol.md

 In the spirit of [Constructive Economics](https://web.archive.org/web/20161229154937/http://aiecon.tumblr.com/post/489827144/what-is-constructive-economics) the focus is on making it real.
 Smart contracts running on proof-of-stake blockchains provide a playground for experimenting with novel economic structures.
 A self-referential experiment in computational social science: a DAO run by, and dedicated to the development of, practical designs for incentivizing advice that leads to better choices.
 The DAO itself making decisions using the proposed mechanisms.

-The goal is to experiment with what applications (beyond DAO governance) are well suited to these mechanisms, how the mechanisms need to be refined, and what is needed to make this happen.
+The goal is to experiment with what applications are well suited to these mechanisms, how the mechanisms need to be refined, and what is needed to make this happen.
 Potential applications:

 * choosing if a seed stage fundaraising team/project should be funded
 * choosing profit maximizing bid-ask spreads for automated market makers, more broadly choosing parameters of control systems in governance minimized systems.
 * choosing suppliers when quality is hard to observe ex-ante but affects an ex-post observable reward
 * choosing what to learn to maximize market income in some future period

-After some conversations about advice auctions and related work on decision elicitation, at the [DIMACS Workshop on Forecasting: From Forecasts to Decisions](http://dimacs.rutgers.edu/events/details?eID=1873) there seems to be enough interest to start a DAO around research and experimentation on advice and policy elicitation.
-The best advice for a DAO is the analysis of a proposed mechanism and the code that implmenets it.
-So the messages for the winning bids as the DAO bootstraps itself by running an advice auction over what mechanism to use (with the default by the advice auction as currently implemented in solidity).
+After some conversations about advice auctions and related work on decision elicitation, at the [DIMACS Workshop on Forecasting: From Forecasts to Decisions](http://dimacs.rutgers.edu/events/details?eID=1873) and conversations witht he open research collectives aroun the Ethereum ecosystem, there seems to be enough  momentum to have a open research collective for research and design on advice and policy elicitation.

-Some of the initial choices the DAO faces are around how to leverage the different parts of the literature on elicitation:
+Some of the initial topics of the research are around how to leverage the different parts of the literature on elicitation:

 * Decision markets are to prediction markets, as bandit problems are to fully supervised ones.
 Data from related supervised tasks can be  valuable in training models that are fine tuned on a bandit or reinforcement learning enviorment.
 How can prediction markets for variables related to those of the choice but that do not directly stem from it be used to improve the elicitation of the choice.